scrapli/nornir_scrapli/README.md

     defaults_file: "nornir_data/defaults.yaml"
 ```

-Example inventory file (host/group/default, see "real" Nornir docs for lots more info!):
+Example inventory file (host/group/default, see "real" Nornir docs for lots more info!) -- please notice that there
+ is a `scrapli` and a `scrapli_netconf` connection type here!:
 ```yaml
 ---
 iosxe-1: